Understanding the terminology to explain the narcissistic personality disorder.

 The subtypes are

 2. Overt.
 Is the most apparent, grandiose behaviour, they are arrogant, demanding and boastful, they have rage very close to the surface when they don’t get their own way.
 Ruthless in power and control.

 3. Somatic.
 These usually rely upon their body’s and looks.

 4. Cerebral.
 These typically rely on intelligence.
 Although not all are intelligent, some lie about that too.

 1. The narcissistic winner.
 Everything is a competition, and they want to win at all cost.

 4. The puppet master narcissist.
 They control and have the power of all those around them.

 5. The antagonist narcissist.
 These will always have an enemy.
 They scream at other car drivers, nasty to neighbours, rude to staff.

 6. The status narcissist.
 Theses have social power, status and success.

 7. The Royal narcissist.
 They believe they are entitled to the best of everything.

-We have narcissist, narcissism, NPD and narcissistic and more for the disorder itself.
+We have narcissist, narcissism, NPD and narcissistic and more the people use to describe the disorder itself.

 It is a Cluster B personality disorder.
-These included narcissistic, antisocial, borderline, histrionic personality disorders on cluster B, often with those having one of the disorders also having characteristics of the other disorders.
+These included narcissistic, antisocial, borderline, histrionic personality disorders on the cluster B, often with those having one of the disorders also having characteristics of the other disorders.

 We have the Victim or survivor.
-I prefer the term target as they target individuals to fill their own needs.
-Staying in victim mode doesn’t help you recover.
+I prefer the term target as the Narcissist targets individuals to fill their own needs.
+Staying in Victim mode doesn’t help you recover.
 You are a survivor and now experienced in what love isn’t.